Ars-Rem/parser_rabota/README.md

-# site parser for job search python in Ukraine
+# site parser for job search python
-# problem with path from win10
+ problem with path from win10